 Preparing and teaching lessons does take time.
 Only you will know if it is something that you can fit into your schedule.

 There are ways to minimize the time commitment, though.
-You can use curriculums that require minimal prep time, lesson plan strategically, or cut time from somewhere else.
+You can use curricula that require minimal prep time, lesson plan strategically, or cut time from somewhere else.

-When my husband and I were discussing our hopes and concerns for homeschooling, we agreed that I would get out of the house, without children, at least once a week.
+When my husband and I were discussing the homeschooling pros and cons, we agreed that I would get out of the house, without children, at least once a week.
 Sometimes that meant going to book club, working out, or even just walking through Target.
 I just needed an hour or so without a small child attached to my hip.
-That is enough ‘me’ time to make me feel sane.
+That was enough ‘me’ time to make me feel sane.

 No denying this one.
 Homeschooling IS a huge responsibility.
 You are solely responsible for your child’s education and there is no one else to take the blame if things turn sour.
 It is a scary thought.